SeanEwanDalton/Data-Analytics_Stock_Exchange_Python/README.md

 # Data Analytics - Stock Exchange Python

-Analysis on stock data from Kaggle using Google Colaboratory and Python!
+Linear regression machine learning and analytics on stock prices of N225 from 1965-2010!